ajitpawar/Structura/Phase3/IndividualReports.md

 •	My main weakness as a team member was time management.
 Unfortunately, I was not about to give enough time to certain aspects of the project due to time constraints.
 I feel like I did a better job of this during phase 2 but definitly could have done more during phase 3.

 ### Omar hamdan (un2n)

-Here is an example of a fake report, just to give you an idea of the format we are expecting.
-We would like you to be concise yet informative.
-* My most significant contribution was the design and implementation of Component X (links to relevant and interesting source­files/commits/issues).
+- My most significant individual contribution came in Phase 2.
+I worked on the start page which the app welcomes the user with.
+Furthermore, I acquired Zenhub licenses for the repository so that the team can enjoy and enhanced Github experience.

-* While working on our Android app (and then later in class), I learned about adapters (links to relevant and interesting source­files/commits/issues).
+- While working on our Android app, I learned much about activities, views, fragments, git branching, modern app development with scrum (I had a waterfall background) and Markdown.

-* I am always helping my teammates ­ I am the most experienced coder on the team, and I helped other teammates set up their development environment, and get up to speed with the tools we've used (give examples of specific tools).
+- I try to keep myself up to date with important issues and code changes so I can be a reference to anyone asking about anything regarding the application.
+I have extensive knowledge about development tools and virtual machines so I aided in distributing alternative emulators to the default Eclipse emulator.

-* I could keep people more informed of what I am doing ­ I made a few large commits that conflicted with everybody else's code, and merging everything wasted a lot of our time.
+- I could keep people more informed of what I am doing ­ I made a few large commits that conflicted with everybody else's code, and merging everything wasted a lot of our time.